 - The windows are solid.
 You don’t need anything bright shiny and new, but you sure don’t want a house full of rotten windows to replace ($$$)

 - Put in an offer, and light a candle.
 But be prepared to lose if you’re in a hot market!
 I can’t tell you how many times I’ve lost out to competing bids on properties.
 Easily a dozen, just in the last couple years.
 That’s not from coming in too low as much as sellers love cash buyers, and they also appreciate homestead buyers a bit more than us picky investors.
 With that in mind, be reasonable with your offer but never ever remove the inspection contingency.
-Ever!
+(That’d be a rental property investing no-no!)

 - Find a QUALITY inspector.
 This is important.
 Unless you know the ins and outs of a house from electric, to structure, to plumbing, etc., do not take chances with your choice of inspector!
 Thanks to online reviews in Google and Yelp!, I was able to find a quality shop that earned every nickel with their attention to detail.